fastify/fastify-cli/templates/app-ts-esm/src/routes/README.md

 If you need to share functionality between routes, place that functionality into the `plugins` folder, and share it via [decorators](https://fastify.dev/docs/latest/Reference/Decorators/).

+If you're a bit confused about using `async/await` to write routes, you would better take a look at [Promise resolution](https://fastify.dev/docs/latest/Reference/Routes/#promise-resolution) for more details.